techfaqs/Tech-FAQs/ML_and_DL/tensorflow_2/RNN implementation using tf 2.0.md

-This is an important step, here we are creating word vectors by doing one hot encoing, and we are only taking 5000 words as the dictionary.
+This is an important step, here we are creating word vectors by doing one hot encoding, and we are only taking 5000 words as the dictionary.

 ```python